 This site has limited support for your browser.
-We recommend switching to Chrome, Safari, or Firefox.
+We recommend switching to Edge, Chrome, Safari, or Firefox.

 You're nearly there!
 The following items are in your cart: